drewcrawford/test_executors/README.md

 ```

 **Platform Behavior:**

+**Native Platforms:**
-- **Native Platforms:** The future is executed immediately on the current thread using `sleep_on`.
+The future is executed immediately on the current thread using `sleep_on`.
 This blocks until the future completes.

+**WebAssembly:**
-- **WebAssembly:** The future is scheduled to run on the browser's event loop and this function returns immediately.
+The future is scheduled to run on the browser's event loop and this function returns immediately.
+The future will run when the JavaScript runtime is ready.

+**Note:**
+Unlike `spawn_on`, this function does not require the future to be `Send` since it may run on the current thread.

 ### `poll_once` and `poll_once_pin`
 Poll a future exactly once - useful for testing futures or implementing custom executors.